 - Add the eggs, one at a time, and beat for 45 seconds before adding the second egg.
-Beat the second egg for the same amount of time.
+Next, beat the second egg for the same amount of time.

-- In a separate mixing bowl, add the cornstarch, ground cinnamon, ground nutmeg and ground clove.
-Run the mixer on low and pour the spices/cornstarch into the pumkin/cheesecake mixture.
+- Add the cornstarch, ground cinnamon, ground nutmeg, and ground clove in a separate mixing bowl.
+Run the mixer on low and pour the spices/cornstarch into the pumpkin/cheesecake mixture.
 Continue mixing on low until everything is well incorporated.

-- Pour the pumpkin cheesecake batter into the reserved gingersnap crust and place the cheese cake on the sheet pan and place into the 350°F/177°C oven on the center rack.
+- Pour the pumpkin cheesecake batter into the reserved gingersnap crust and place the cheesecake on the sheet pan and place it into the 350°F/177°C oven on the center rack.
 Bake for 55-60 minutes.

 - Turn the heat back on to 350°F/177°C.

 - Spoon on the Sour Cream/Crème Fraîche Topper to the cheesecake and return to the oven for an additional 8-10 minutes.
-This will set the Sour Cream/Crème Fraîche Topper.
+The extra baking time will set the Sour Cream/Crème Fraîche Topper.

-- Remove cheese cake from the oven and place on a wire cooling rack.
-Allow to cool for 15 minutes minimum.
+- Remove cheesecake from the oven and place on a wire cooling rack.
+Allow cooling for 15 minutes minimum.

 - To remove the outer ring of the cheesecake, take a thin knife and run it around between the crust and the outer ring of the pan to loosen.
-Be careful and make sure your knife can move all the way around the cheese cake.
-Undo the restraining clip of the ring and carefully remove the outer ring.
-(If the crust is still stuck in some areas use the thin knife to separate and lightly push the crust back onto the cheesecake.)
+Be careful and make sure your blade can move around the cheesecake.
+Next, undo the restraining clip of the ring and carefully remove the outer ring.
+(If the crust sticks in some, areas use the thin knife to separate and lightly push the crust back onto the cheesecake.)

 - Allow to cool thoroughly for another 1 hour before attempting to slice.
 For best results chill the cheesecake overnight.